Megan S. Reich

 Biography

-Megan Reich is a Postdoctoral Fellow at the University of Ottawa.
-Her research interests include developing, integrating, and applying techniques to track the long-range movements of animals, and exploring how environmental conditions and biotic interactions influence migratory and dispersal behaviour.
-Her doctoral research focused on developing isotope-based geographic assignment using hydrogen and strontium isotopes to understand the migratory patterns and migratory connectivity of butterflies.
+Megan Reich is currently a Postdoctoral Research Associate at Purdue University.
+Her research interests include developing, integrating, and applying techniques to track the long-range movements of insects, and exploring how environmental conditions and biotic interactions influence migratory behaviour.
+Her doctoral research focused on developing isotope-based geographic assignment using hydrogen and strontium isotopes to understand the migratory patterns and migratory connectivity of insects, including the monarch and painted lady butterfly.

 Interests